Mortgage

 Content was accurate at the time of publication.

 Once the mortgage process is underway, you can prevent surprises by providing accurate answers to home loan application questions.
-If you share the right mortgage documents upfront, you’ll likely have a smoother mortgage experience.
+If you share the right mortgage documents upfront, you’ll likely have a smoother lending experience.

 Here’s what information you’ll need to provide: